Does piriformis syndrome go away?

 How do I treat my piriformis syndrome

-I hope I was able to help you with your piriformis syndrome.
-If you have any questions or are in the Colorado Springs area and want to make an appointment, feel free to contact me.
+I hope I was able to answer your questions about if piriformis syndrome goes away.
+If you still have any questions or want to schedule an in person or virtual consult, please feel free to contact me.